ellakoa/postcard-poem/content/posts/the-curious-sea.md

   rising up over the cliffs, obscuring swimmers.
 poem: |-
   Curiosity got the better of the sea
-  It rose in a mist and rolled over the cliff
+  Rising in a mist, rolling over the cliff
-  The surf stopped pounding, the waves stilled
+  Surf stopped pounding, waves stilled
-  Over the land, the sea mist spilled.
+  As on the land, the sea mist spilled.

-  Silencing footsteps as around it patrolled
+  Silencing footsteps as around it patrolled Quietening voices, probing people's souls
-  Hearing whispers, as it probed people's souls Weaving its way through empty remains,
+  Weaving its way through doorless remains,
-  Trailing spots on the land's domain.
+  Leaving droplets of salt on the land's domain.

   All were in awe as the sea stalked the land
   The birds stopped singing,
-  The bees stopped buzzing,
+  The bees stopped buzzing
-  and when all the espying was done the mist slipped quietly back from where it had come.
+  and when it was done,
+  The mist and the sea again became one.

-  As the surf started pounding
+  As the surf started pounding,
   many had the same thought
-  Wondering did the curious sea
-  find what it had sought?
+  Did the curious sea find what it had sought?
-alignPoemLeft: false
+alignPoemLeft: true
 removePostcardPadding: false
 address: |-
   The Curious Sea